aghilesbn/Parallel-Programming-Openmp/README.md

 Each program resides in its own folder under `src/` and includes a dedicated README with instructions for compilation and execution.

+## Author

+**Hadbi Aghiles** – This program is part of my OpenMP educational projects demonstrating the race condition problem.